 - Find a park and lie on the grass watching the movement of the clouds.
 Observe any thoughts or the quietening of the thinking mind as you watch.

 - Imagine that part of you that observes your thoughts is a bit like the sky that holds all kinds of changeable weather—sometimes sunny, sometimes a little overcast, sometimes stormy or cyclonic.
 We may forget that above the clouds is the infinite blue sky.
 But it’s always there: Holding all that arises: Unharmed by what passes through: Available to us in each and every moment.
 Notice how awareness is always available to you, able to hold all that arises, unharmed by what passes through.

-- Find time for relaxing reading of a favourite book.
+- Find time for relaxing.

 - Take tea in the morning or afternoon.
 As you drink tea, just drink tea.
 Notice its smell, the feel of the cup, the movement of your arm as you bring the tea to your lips.
 Notice the warmth of the tea; its flavour; how the fluid moves across the mouth; the movement of your throat as you swallow.